 Appearance and Physical Traits

 The English Spot's body is slender and arched, with long, powerful legs that contribute to their agility and energetic nature.
-Their fur is short, fine, and easy to maintain.
+The fluffy rabbit's fur is short, fine, and easy to maintain.
 Their markings, which made them unique in the beginning and continue to make them striking today, include:

 - Butterfly marking: A distinct butterfly-shaped marking on the nose.